mercy-ndungu/kenya-health-fairness-audit/README.md

 The model produces very small residuals across all 47 counties.
 At first glance this looks like strong performance.
 But this partly reflects the fact that the target variable (Infrastructure Score) was built from the same data the model trains on.
 Small errors are partly good modelling and partly circular reasoning.
 Any deployment must acknowledge this.

 **FAIRNESS BY REGION**
 The model errors are not evenly distributed.
-Some regions show consistent overestimation - the model makes them look slightly better than they are.
+Some regions show consistent overestimation where the model makes them look slightly better than they are.
 For regions that are already underserved, even small overestimation matters because it reduces the apparent urgency of intervention.

 **FAIRNESS BY SCORE TIER**
 Counties in the bottom third of the infrastructure score experience different model behaviour from counties in the top third.
 This is the most important finding for HCAI purposes: the model is least reliable for the counties that need the most attention.